Bemmy7/gasAle/README.md

 # gasale

-A mobile application for Drivers used to check nearby gas Stations and check whether gas is available or not.
+A mobile application for Drivers used to locatte nearby gas Stations using a map and check whether gas is available or not.